adambudzinak/DP_AS_DMAT/Automation_Cuckoo3/README.md

 ## Requirements

 * Ubuntu 22.04 LTS
-* 4+ CPU cores with VT-x or AMD-V, 8 GB RAM, 80 GB disk
+* Recommended: 4+ CPU cores with VT-x or AMD-V, 8 GB RAM, 150+ GB disk
 * Internet access during installation
 * If reusing an ISO, the file in the path you configure